hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-firewall-ban 37.120.129.20 MAIL

-The function adds new blocking rule to system firewall
+This function adds new blocking rule to system firewall

 *******************************************************************